 ➜ as well as adhesions, nerve or artery damage, and more minor complications

-Caesarean rates around New Zealand vary from around 15-40% and are influenced by hospital policy and culture as well as obstetric complications and decision making as well as women’s choice.
+Caesarean rates around New Zealand vary from around 15-40%.
+They are influenced by hospital policy and culture as well as obstetric complications and decision making, as well as women’s choice.
 The recovery after a c-section can take around six weeks and women often need additional support afterwards.
 You should avoid driving and heavy lifting in the weeks after a caesarean.

 Vaginal birth after cesarean (VBAC)